amarantha-k/cbas/_drafts/primer-beer.md

     { "num_beers": 5891 }

-If an "unwrapped" value is preferred, the following variant can be used instead:
+If an _unwrapped_ value is preferred, the following variant can be used instead:

     SELECT VALUE COUNT(b) FROM beers b;